 Throughout his career, Mr. Tretiak has been an active member in professional industry groups including the Institute of Chartered Accountants, Financial Executives International, the Certified Financial Planners, and the Institute of Internal Auditors.
 He has served with national organizations such as the Investment Funds Institute of Canada, the Canadian Chamber of Commerce Economic and Taxation Committee and the Canadian Institute of Chartered Accountants.

 Mr. Tretiak is actively involved in a number of community-based organizations.

-Mr. Généreux is Director Emeritus of McKinsey & Company, a global management consulting firm.
+Mr. Généreux is Senior Partner Emeritus of McKinsey & Company, a global management consulting firm.
 During his 28 years with the firm, he focused on serving leading global companies in the Financial Services, Energy and Resources sectors.
-He has held various leadership positions including Global Sector Leadership in energy, Office Leadership in Montréal, Global Personnel Committees for partner election and evaluation, and Global Recruiting for non-MBA candidates.
+He has held various leadership positions including Global Sector Leadership in energy, Office Leadership in Montréal, Global Personnel Committees for partner election and evaluation, and Global Recruiting for Advanced University Degrees candidates.
 Mr. Généreux helped launch McKinsey’s office in Montréal in 1991 and was also posted in its Paris, Toronto and Stockholm offices.

-He serves as the Vice-Chair of the Board of Governors at McGill University and is a Board member of the Jeanne Sauvé Foundation and the Loran Scholars Foundation.
-He is also a member of the Advisory Board for the joint E-MBA program at McGill and HEC.
+He serves as the Vice-Chair of the Board of Governors at McGill University and is a Board member of the Jeanne Sauvé Foundation, the Loran Scholars Foundation and the Rhodes Scholarships in Canada.
 He has received the Queen Elizabeth II Golden Jubilee Medal for outstanding and exemplary contributions to his community.

 Mr. Généreux graduated from McGill University and Oxford University, where he studied as a Rhodes Scholar.